devdattakulkarni/gdrive-bookmarks-saver/README.md

 7) Click "Upload bookmarks".
 You should see a progress bar indicating the bookmark upload is in progress.

-8) When the upload completes (*) you should see a file named "Bookmarks.txt" in your Google Drive (**).
+8) When the upload completes you should see a file named "Bookmarks.txt" in your Google Drive.
 This file contains all of your bookmarks

-*) If the upload is taking more than a few seconds, click the "Upload bookmarks" button again.
+(*) If the upload is taking more than a few seconds, click the "Upload bookmarks" button again.
 I have seen intermittent issue with uploading failing.
 Retrying should work

-**) You may need to refresh the Google Drive tab to see the uploaded Bookmarks.txt file.
+(**) You may need to refresh the Google Drive tab to see the uploaded Bookmarks.txt file.

 Notes: